dotlang/language/doc/Enhancements.md

 But naming convention for types is `CapitalLetter` but for functions it is `name1_name2`.

 ? - About exceptions.
 If function A has a failed assert, what is the mechanism to run?
 How/where will runtime search for `get_exception` calls?
+What if there is no exception?
+What will this return?
+Maybe we need to add another function `has_exception`.